 Internal links help users find more of your content

-No matter how complex certain aspects of SEO may seem, the ultimate aim of the algorithm is to deliver the best results to users.
+No matter how complex certain aspects of SEO may seem, the ultimate aim of the algorithm is to deliver the best results to users (or in SEO terms: to satisfy search intent).
 Therefore, it’s worthwhile to spend some time thinking through the user experience as you develop an internal linking strategy for your website.

 Internal links play a critical part in helping users find the information they need as they navigate your site.